 - A. Treatment goals and objectives completed by the juvenile. - B. Current level of risk for the juvenile including risk factors and protective factors. - C. A current recommendation regarding whether registration should/should not continue based on information available at the date of the report.
 (This recommendation is to be used for juveniles who at some point may petition the court to discontinue registration (per section 16-22-113.8, C.R.S.).
-Please refer to Appendix P "Notice of Recommendation Concerning Removal from Sex Offender Registry." - D. Assess the viability of support and resources in the juvenile's environment. - E. Develop aftercare plan recommendations if applicable.
+Please refer to Appendix J "Notice of Recommendation Concerning Removal from Sex Offender Registry." - D. Assess the viability of support and resources in the juvenile's environment. - E. Develop aftercare plan recommendations if applicable.

-4.000 QUALIFICATIONS OF TREATMENT PROVIDERS, EVALUATORS, AND POLYGRAPH EXAMINERS WORKING WITH JUVENILES WHO HAVE COMMITTED SEXUAL OFFENSES Revised September 2016
+4.000 QUALIFICATIONS OF TREATMENT PROVIDERS, EVALUATORS, AND POLYGRAPH EXAMINERS WORKING WITH JUVENILES WHO HAVE COMMITTED SEXUAL OFFENSES

-Pursuant to 16-11.7-106, C.R.S., the Department of Corrections, the Judicial Department, the Division of Criminal Justice of the Department of Public Safety, or the Department of Human Services shall not employ or contract with, and shall not allow juveniles who have committed sexual offenses to employ or contract with any individual to provide sex offense specific evaluation or treatment services unless the sex offense specific evaluation or treatment services to be provided by such individual conform with these Standards.
+Pursuant to 16-11.7-106, C.R.S., the Department of Corrections, the Judicial Department, the Division of Criminal Justice of the Department of Public Safety, or the Department of Human Services shall not employ or contract with, and shall not allow juveniles who have committed sexual offenses to employ or contract with any individual to provide sex offense specific evaluation or treatment services unless the sex offense specific evaluation or treatment services unless the sex offense specific evaluation or treatment services to be provided by such individual conform with these Standards.

 - 4.100 TREATMENT PROVIDER: Juvenile Associate Level (First Application): Individuals who have not previously applied to the SOMB Approved Provider List, but who are working towards meeting provider qualifications for a treatment provider or evaluator, shall apply for Associate Level status using the required application.
 Initial listing at the Associate Level is good for one year to allow the provider time to develop competency in the required areas.
-The application shall be submitted and include a supervision agreement co-signed by their approved SOMB Clinical Supervisor, and fingerprint card (for purposes of a criminal history record check pursuant to Section 16-11.7-106 (2)(a) (I), C.R.S) prior to beginning work with juveniles who have committed sexual offenses. - A. The applicant shall have a baccalaureate degree or above in a behavioral science with training or professional experience in counseling or therapy; - B. The applicant shall hold a professional mental health license or be registered with the Department of Regulatory Agencies as an unlicensed psychotherapist, and not be under current disciplinary action that the ARC determines would impede the applicants ability to practice as an SOMB listed provider; - C. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense specific treatment; - D. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+The application shall be submitted and include a supervision agreement co-signed by their approved SOMB Clinical Supervisor, and fingerprint card (for purposes of a criminal history record check pursuant to Section 16-11.7-106 (2)(a) (I), C.R.S) prior to beginning work with juveniles who have committed sexual offenses. - A. The applicant shall have a baccalaureate degree or above in a behavioral science with training or professional experience in counseling or therapy; - B. The applicant shall hold a professional mental health license or be approved by the Department of Regulatory Agencies as a Registered Psychotherapist, Licensed Professional Counselor Candidate, Licensed Marriage and Family Therapist Candidate, Psychologist Candidate, or Clinical Social Worker, and not be under current disciplinary action that the ARC determines would impede the applicants ability to practice as an SOMB listed provider; - C. The applicant shall demonstrate competency according to the individual's respective professional standards and ethics consistent with the accepted standards of practice of sex offense specific treatment; - D. The applicant shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a Court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
 A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - E. The applicant shall submit to a current background investigation (Section 16-11.7-106 (2)(a)(III), C.R.S.); - F. The applicant shall demonstrate compliance with the Standards;